bmazzarol/plsql-lint-server/README.md

 `sbt universal:packageBin`

-This will create a zip file under /target/universal called plsql-lint-server-1.0.zip.
+This will create a zip file under /target/universal called plsql-lint-server-${version}.zip.

 ## Running the Server
 After extracting the built zip file the server can be run by calling the correct executable for your environment.